 I'm Jennifer.
 17 and Swedish.

-Adam Lambert & Chris Colfer are my ♥.
+Adam Lambert & Chris Colfer are my babies.

 My blog is a huge mishmash of things, so check out my fandoms in the link above if you want to know a bit more about what I post.

-Also, I love nerdy things and I love queer things so, I guess, expect a lot of nerdy queer things.
+Also, I love nerdy things and I love queer things, so expect a lot of nerdy queer things.

 Post with 9 notes

 A/N: I remember before they broke up, killed off, cancelled and faded away all the gay couples in soap(hollyoaks’ Ste and Brendon don’t count).
 Kish were one of them.
 One of my favorite scenes with them was this: http://www.youtube.com/watch?v=qwFnJSLv5FA